nixworks/public/news/2007/05/8/README.md

 ##### U.S.
 ### [ The U.S. Department of Defense announces plans to deploy 35,000 troops in Iraq starting from August 2007. ](/news/2007/05/8/the-u-s-department-of-defense-announces-plans-to-deploy-35-000-troops-in-iraq-starting-from-august-2007.md)
-_Context: Iraq, U.S. military, U.S._
+_Context: U.S., U.S. military, Iraq_

 ##### Tomislav Nikolic
 ### [ Tomislav Nikolic, the temporary leader of the Serbian Radical Party, is elected as the Speaker of the National Assembly of Serbia. ](/news/2007/05/8/tomislav-nikolia-the-temporary-leader-of-the-serbian-radical-party-is-elected-as-the-speaker-of-the-national-assembly-of-serbia.md)
-_Context: Speaker, parliament, Serbian Radical Party, Tomislav Nikolic_
+_Context: Speaker, Serbian Radical Party, Tomislav Nikolic, parliament_

 ##### Australian Prime Minister
 ### [ Former Prime Minister of Australia Gough Whitlam gives evidence to the coronial inquest into the death of the Balibo Five in Balibo, East Timor in October 1975. ](/news/2007/05/8/former-prime-minister-of-australia-gough-whitlam-gives-evidence-to-the-coronial-inquest-into-the-death-of-the-balibo-five-in-balibo-east-t.md)
-_Context: Australian Prime Minister, Balibo Five, coroner, 1975, East Timor, Gough Whitlam, Balibo_
+_Context: Balibo Five, Balibo, East Timor, Gough Whitlam, Australian Prime Minister, coroner, 1975_

 ##### Scotland
 ### [ Scotland's John Higgins beats England's Mark Selby in the World Snooker Championship 2007 final by 18-13 frames. ](/news/2007/05/8/scotland-s-john-higgins-beats-england-s-mark-selby-in-the-world-snooker-championship-2007-final-by-18-13-frames.md)
-_Context: John Higgins, Scotland, frames, England, Mark Selby, World Snooker Championship 2007_
+_Context: England, Mark Selby, World Snooker Championship 2007, frames, Scotland, John Higgins_

 ##### Hebrew University of Jerusalem
 ### [ Hebrew University archaeologist Ehud Netzer claims to have discovered the tomb of Herod the Great in Herodium. ](/news/2007/05/8/hebrew-university-archaeologist-ehud-netzer-claims-to-have-discovered-the-tomb-of-herod-the-great-in-herodium.md)